carlosmeds/monorepo/README.md

-# Turborepo starter
+# Monorepo

-This Turborepo starter is maintained by the Turborepo core team.
+This is a monorepo sample repository using turborpo

 ## Using this example